Harshit-Soni78/The-Complete-2024-Web-Development-Bootcamp-by-Dr._Angela_Yu/Section 39 - Deploying to the ICP Live Blockchain/39.01 What are Cycles and the ICP Token/README.md

 - Participating in the Network Nervous System (NNS), which governs the Internet Computer.
 - Receiving grants from the Dfinity Foundation.
 - Operating data centers that run nodes for the Internet Computer network.

+### Network Nervous System (NNS) and Neurons

+The Internet Computer is controlled by the Network Nervous System (NNS), a governing system overseeing all aspects of the network.
+Users can lock their existing ICP Tokens to create a Neuron.
+By voting on proposals, participants earn rewards in ICP tokens, giving them direct influence over the network's future.